Gayathri99Ravichandran/WebScraping-using-NodeJS/README.md

 # WebScraping-using-NodeJS
-node_modules - directory containing necessary libraries
+1)node_modules - directory containing necessary libraries
-package.json - metadata for the application
+2)package.json - metadata for the application
-function.js - web scraping and stores the result as a json file list.json - file containing the result express.js - renders the result as a drop-down list to a html page
+3)function.js - web scraping and stores the result as a json file 4)list.json - file containing the result
+5)express.js - renders the result as a drop-down list to a html page